-Tsuru provides some deployment hooks, like restart: before and restart: after.
+Tsuru provides some deployment hooks, like restart:before, restart:after and build.
 Deployment hooks allow developers to run commands before and after some commands.

 Hooks are listed in a special file located in the root of the application.
 The name of the file may be app.yaml or app.yml.
 Here is an example of the file: